CartoDB/cartoframes/docs/developer-center/guides/01-Quickstart.md

 ## Styles, Legends and Popups

-In order to change the color and make them a bit bigger, we can change the style of the layer.
-The second parameter is the `Style` of the layer, and uses [CARTO VL String API](https://carto.com/developers/carto-vl/guides/style-with-expressions/).
+To overwrite the default color and size of the points, we can modify the second parameter `Style` of the layer using the [CARTO VL String API](https://carto.com/developers/carto-vl/guides/style-with-expressions/).
 This API is very powerful because it allows you to style your visualizations with a few lines of code.

-However, from a data scientist perspective, sometimes we need to focus on the data and not in the visualization style itself.
-CARTOframes takes this responsibility by providing Helper Methods.
+But, as a data scientist, your primary focus is likely on the data vs. the visualization style, for this purpose,CARTOframes also provides you with a series of Helper Methods to create default visualization types.

-We'll se first how to change the default style and how to add legends and popups manually, which gives us more control, and then we'll use Helper Methods to get the final result.
+First, let's take a look at how to change the default style and how to add legends and popups manually, which gives us more control, and then we'll use Helper Methods to get the final result.

 ### 1. Change the Style